 1 cup water

 small (1-quart) pot, with lid

 pasta fork, or other slotted spoon

 1. Fit steamer into pot, then add water.
 Cover and let come to a boil over medium-high heat.

 2. Gently add eggs with pasta fork.
-Cover and let steam about 12 minutes.
+Cover and steam about 11 minutes.

 NOTES & TIPS

 • If serving immediately, stream cold water over eggs until cool enough to handle, then peel.